Wandalen/wTools/module/core/genfile/docs/invariant/004_security.md

 ### Invariant Statement

-All user-supplied file paths must be validated via `genfile_core::validate_path()` to reject `..` segments.
+All user-supplied file paths must be validated via a path validation function to reject `..` segments.
 No shell commands may be constructed from user input.
 Binary file content must be safely encoded without data leakage.
 Sensitive parameter values must not appear in logs or error messages.

 ### Enforcement Mechanism

-`genfile_core::validate_path()` is called on all paths received from command arguments before use.
-No `std::process::Command` or shell execution occurs with user-supplied data.
+A path validation function is called on all paths received from command arguments before use.
+No shell execution occurs with user-supplied data.
 Security-focused integration tests verify traversal rejection.
 Code review enforces no injection patterns.

 ### Violation Consequences